mikecamilleri/tilde/docs/0-general-requirements-and-architecture.md

 2. Store and update a representation of the current state of _devices_.
 3. Store and update a representation of the desired state of the _devices_.
 4. Accept user input regarding the desired state of _devices_.
 5. Based on the current state of _devices_, determine what the desired state should be.
-This is "automation."
 6. Control _devices_.

 Additionally, the history of device state should be stored in a database.
 This will facilitate things such as machine learning later.

 ### External Interfaces

 The _core_ has two primary interfaces: the User API and the Gateway API.
-The User API will be either a RESTful JSON/HTTP API or a GraphQL API and will allow for the configuration and control of the _core_, _gateways_, and _devices_.
+The User API will be a GraphQL API and will allow for the configuration and control of the _core_, _gateways_, and _devices_.
 The User API should be the only way the users need to interact with the system.
-The Gateway API consists of two parts: the primary API will implement AMQP (and possibly ohter protocols) and communicate with _gateways_ via the _message broker_; the secondary API will be HTTP and used to register new _gateways_ only.
+The Gateway API will implement AMQP and communicate with _gateways_ via the _message broker_.

 ### Internal Devices